BenjaminYde/CPlusPlus-Guide/guide/cmake_and_tooling/tooling/compilation_process.md

 ### 2. Preprocessing

 Before the actual compilation begins, the preprocessor steps in to handle directives like `#include` and `#define`.
 It essentially expands the source code by inserting the contents of included files directly into the `.cpp` file.
-The result of this step is a fully expanded source file, often referred to as a **translation unit**, typically saved with a `.i` or `.ii` extension.
+The result of this step is a fully expanded source file, often referred to as a **translation unit**, typically saved with a `.i` or `.ii` extension.The output is modified source code, free of preprocessor directives,

 ### 3. Compiling